rafiarslan/JumpBox/README.md

 # JumpBox

-A simple jumping game which player tries to jump to the top of the tower without dying to obstacles. <br/>
-Game is made using Unity game engine.
+JumpBox is an arcade jumping game.
+Players try to make their way to the top by jumping through platforms.
+If a player touches the red platforms, it's game over, and the player has to restart from the beginning.
+Made with Unity Engine.